nilearn/nilearn/doc/building_blocks/data_preparation.rst

 lowering image resolution.
 Certain image viewers also require images to be resampled to display overlays.

-Automatic compution of offset and bounding box can be performed by specifying a 3x3 matrix instead of the 4x4 affine, in which case nilearn computes automatically the translation part of the affine.
+Automatic computation of offset and bounding box can be performed by specifying a 3x3 matrix instead of the 4x4 affine, in which case nilearn computes automatically the translation part of the affine.